Origins of the knowledge economy

 Higher education and Scandinavia’s development, ca. 1800–1929

-My dissertation comprises four empirical analyses of higher educational attainment and its effects.
-Also related, but outside the framing of the dissertation, are two additional papers documenting the source material I use are.
+My dissertation comprises four quantitative, empirical analyses of higher educational attainment and its effects.
+Also related (but outside the scope of the dissertation) are two additional papers documenting the source material I use are.
+Taken together, my results offer new insights into social mobility and economic development during a critical period of history.

 Timeframe: